errantmind/faf-dns-proxy/README.md

 - 'Shotgun' DNS queries to multiple upstream resolvers by default.
 The first reply wins
 - Caching of DNS answers (using the TTL on the answer), with optional minimum TTL override
 - TLS Session Caching (to avoid a full handshake when (re)connecting to upstream resolvers)
-- TLS 'early data' to minimize round-trips
 - Full-duplex async design
-- Connection re-use and automatic reconnections when connections are dropped
+- Connection re-use and automatic reconnections when connections are closed

 ## How Does This Work?